Culture of Australia: Clothing and apparel

 Australia has no official designated national dress, but iconic local styles include bushwear and surfwear.
 The country's best-known fashion event is Australian Fashion Week, a twice yearly industry gathering showcasing seasonal collections from Australian and Asia Pacific Designers.
 Top Australian models include Elle Macpherson, Miranda Kerr and Jennifer Hawkins (Miss Universe 2004).

 Major clothing brands associated with bushwear are the broad brimmed Akubra hats, Driza-Bone coats and RM Williams bushmen's outfitters (featuring in particular: moleskin trousers, riding boots and merino woolwear).
 Blundstone Footwear and Country Road are also linked to this tradition.
 Made from the leaves of Livistona australis, the cabbage tree hat was the first uniquely Australian headwear, dating back to the early 1800s, and was the hat of choice for colonial-born Australians.
 Traditionally worn by jackaroos and swagmen in the blow-fly infested Australian outback, the cork hat is a type of headgear strongly associated with Australia, and comprises cork strung from the brim, to ward off insects.

 World-famous Australian surfwear labels include Billabong, Rip Curl, Mambo and Quiksilver.
 Australian surfers popularised the ugg boot, a unisex sheepskin boot with fleece on the inside, a tanned outer surface and a synthetic sole.
 Worn by the working classes in Australia, the boot style emerged as a global fashion trend in the 2000s.
-Underwear and sleepwear brands include Bonds, Berlei, Bras N Things and Peter Alexander.
+Underwear and sleepwear brands include Bonds, Berlei, Bras N Things and Peter Alexander Sleepwear.

 The slouch hat was first worn by military forces in Australia in 1885, looped up on one side so that rifles could be held at the slope without damaging the brim.
 After federation, the slouch hat became standard Australian Army headgear in 1903 and since then it has developed into an important national symbol and is worn on ceremonial occasions by the Australian army.

 Australians generally have a relaxed attitude to what beachgoers wear, although this has not always been the case.
 At the start of the twentieth century a proposed ordinance in Sydney would have forced men to wear skirts over their "bathing costume" to be decent.
 This led to the 1907 Sydney bathing costume protests which resulted in the proposal being dropped.
 In 1961, Bondi inspector Aub Laidlaw, already known for kicking women off the beach for wearing bikinis, arrested several men wearing swim briefs charging them with indecency.
 The judge found the men not guilty because no pubic hair was exposed.
 As time went on Australians' attitudes to swimwear became much more relaxed.
-Over time swim briefs, better known locally as speedos or more recently as budgie smugglers, became an iconic swimwear for Australian males.
+Over time swim briefs, better known locally as speedos after the Australian brand, became an iconic swimwear for males.